 Low floor-High Ceiling

 Some students will choose to land their markers on whole number fractions or 1/2, 1/3 which are easier to match visually.
 This will help them start and slowly they will try more “difficult” fractions.
-Challenge high ceiling students to match more “difficult” fractions for which you need to verify the equivalence not just by comparing them visually but also by applying multiplication and division.
-To help the players further you can provide the “cheat-sheets” to help them verify their answers.
+Challenge high-ceiling students to match more “difficult” fractions for which you need to verify the equivalence not just by comparing them visually but also by applying multiplication and division.

 Did you know?
 The wonderful multiplication table is filled with equivalent fractions.
 Ask your students to think about it, or discover it.
 Good math discussions. (both numerator and denominator are multiplied by the same number)